RobBBQ/RobBBQ.github.io/_posts/2021-04-05-RForkner-R-TSProject.md

 # PLOT sm2 laundry forecast
 # PLOT sm3 water heater and airco forecast
 ### Each forecast uses the trend and seasonlity to make a prediction of power usage for 24 hours in the future with 80 and 90% confidence bands based on the linear model.
-### How will each forecast perform?
+### Step 9.
+How will each forecast perform?
 We'll need to compare teh result to future power usage to find out!